mcuntz/dfvue/README.rst

 ^^^^^^^^^^^^^^

 On opening, ``dfvue`` presents currently only one panel for producing scatter/line plots.
-This is the look in macOS light mode (higher resolution images can be found in the documentation_):
+Here is the look in macOS light mode (higher resolution images can be found in the documentation_):

 .. image:: https://mcuntz.github.io/dfvue/images/scatter_panel_light_small.png